 - 1. A front lot line is the lot line separating a lot from a street right-of-way.
 The front lot line of a corner lot may be any one of the lot lines abutting a street.
-A front lot line for a through lot is one or both lot lines that abut a street. - 2.
+A front lot line for a through lot is one or both lot lines that abut a street.
+On a lot that does not abut a developed right-of-way, the front lot line shall be considered that lot line which is oriented towards the site access. - 2.
 A rear lot line is the lot line opposite and most distant from the front lot line, or in the case of triangular or otherwise irregularly shaped lots, an assumed line at least ten feet in length entirely within the lot, parallel to and at a maximum distance from the front lot line. - 3.
 An interior side lot line is a lot line that is perpendicular or approximately perpendicular to the front lot line and abuts another lot. - 4.
 A corner side lot line is a lot line that is perpendicular or approximately perpendicular to the front lot line - 5.
 A street lot line is a lot line that abuts a street.